fsr/python-lessons/_exercises/21_ncurses.md

 # Where?!

 The editor is working but it is not useful if you can not save the file...
-Add an open function which opens (or creates) a file to write the data in.
+Add an `open_file` function which opens (or creates) a file to write the data in.

 # Save it!

-Don't forget to save the file!
+Don't forget to save the file when you are done editing!

 # Make the creator an editor

-For now we only can create new texts that overwrite the old ones...
+For now we can only create new text files that overwrite the old ones...
 Time to load the old text![^load]

 [^load]: